Hellings Mwakasungula

-Hellings Mwakasungula (born 5 May 1980 in Lilongwe) is a Malawian footballer, who currently plays for Silver Strikers.
+Hellings Mwakasungula (born 5 May 1980 in Lilongwe) is a Malawian former professional footballer.

 International career

 Mwakasungula was part of the Malawi national football team at 2010 Africa Cup of Nations.
 He scored a goal in a 2012 Africa Cup of Nations qualifier against Togo on 9 July 2010.

 Football ban

 In April 2019 he was one of four African former international footballers banned for life by FIFA due to "match manipulation".